bolst/PCAANN/README.md

 If one already has a set of PCA scores, one can skip steps 1-6 and use the `Load PCA Scores` button and continue with the rest of the steps.

-More detail is written in the SOP.
+More detail is written in the SOP and documentation.

 # Quick Start